mttcrn/CSE-notes/artificial-neural-networks-and-deep-learning.md

 Therefore, deeper networks should be in principle as good as the shallow ones.

 Adding an identity shortcut connection:
-* Helps in mitigating the vanishing gradient problem and enables deeper architectures.
+- Helps in mitigating the vanishing gradient problem and enables deeper architectures.
-* Does not add any parameter or significant computational overhead.
+- Does not add any parameter or significant computational overhead.
-* In case the network layers till the connection were optimal, the weights to be learned goes to zero and information is propagated by the identity.
+- In case the network layers till the connection were optimal, the weights to be learned goes to zero and information is propagated by the identity.
-* The network can still be trained through back-propagation.
+- The network can still be trained through back-propagation.
 <figure><img src="assets/Screenshot 2025-01-21 105630.png" alt="" width="304"><figcaption><p>Identitiy shortcut connection.<br>Residual connection.</p></figcaption></figure>
 It force the network to learn a different task in each block.

-* $\mathcal{F}(x)$ is the residual, which turns to be easier to train in deep networks.
+- \mathcal{F}(x)$ is the residual, which turns to be easier to train in deep networks.
-* Weights in between skip connections can be used to learn the residual to improve the solution that can be achieved by a shallow network.
+- Weights in between skip connections can be used to learn the residual to improve the solution that can be achieved by a shallow network.
-* Since $x$ and $\mathcal{F}(x)$ must have the same size, the convolutional layers in between are to preserve dimension in space-wise and depth-wise.
+- Since $x$ and $\mathcal{F}(x)$ must have the same size, the convolutional layers in between are to preserve dimension in space-wise and depth-wise.

 The motivations behind adding this identity mapping are that:
-* It is easier for the following layers to learn features on top of the input value.
+- It is easier for the following layers to learn features on top of the input value.
-* In practice, the layers between an identity mapping would otherwise fail at learning the identity function to transfer the input to the output.
+- In practice, the layers between an identity mapping would otherwise fail at learning the identity function to transfer the input to the output.
-* The performance achieved by ResNet suggest that most of the deep layers have to be close to the identity.
+- The performance achieved by ResNet suggest that most of the deep layers have to be close to the identity.

 The ResNet is a stack of 152 layers of the residual connection module.
 It alternates some spatial pooling by convolution with stride 2 and doubling the number of filters. \
 At the beginning there is a convolutional layer.
 At the end there is a GAP and a final softmax.